WanJefVanier/Readme/README.md

 Hello whoever is reading this!
 My name is Jeff.
 I am a grade 12 student.

 During my time in our school, I have decent knowledge and experience with two coding languages which include Pascal and Turing, and very limited knowledge on Python and C++ as I have done projects with Arduinos and Raspberry Pis in our Computer Engineering Class.
-Some experiences with code include creating a database, a game, algorithms (sorting, searching, etc.)
+Some experiences with code include creating a database, a game, and algorithms (sorting, searching, etc.)

 Languages I feel comfortable with are Pascal and Turing as I have good enough knowlege on how they operate and function to accomplish a certain task.